port-labs/port-docs/docs/promote-scorecards/tutorial.md

 ### From Terraform

-In order to update a scorecard from the Terraform provider, you will need to run the `terraform apply -target=port_scorecard.<resourceId>` command with the updated scorecard resource.
+In order to update a scorecard with the Terraform provider, you will need to run the `terraform apply -target=port_scorecard.<resourceId>` command with the updated scorecard resource.

 ## Delete Scorecards